listenToRipley/python/Notes/Django.md

 T - [Template](https://docs.djangoproject.com/en/5.0/topics/templates/) (View -> Template), visible interface aka the the presentation.
 You can also think of these as the different pages that are generated on different devices.
 From the user's perspective though, they should have no preservable knowledge of the View nor Model.

 V - [View](https://docs.djangoproject.com/en/5.0/topics/http/urls/) (Controller -> View), the logic the dictates the interactions of the interface (templates) with the data (model).
 The view does not work with the database directly, but goes through the model.

+## Setup

+This project is using [pip env](./VirtualEnv.md/#create-venv-inside-project), once installed then used `pipenv install Django==4.2.2`, install the folder, then run `pipenv shell` and create the starting folder with `django-admin startproject base .`

+This command will crease manage.py and a base folder.